Certificate Programs

 • Private practice therapists

-We are also developing specialized certificate programs, starting with a series of courses for child protection workers and another for PAR group facilitators.
+We are also developing specialized certificate programs, starting with a series of courses for child protection workers.

 Got an Idea for a New Course?